 Whether your mom was bestowed the profound title through giving birth to you, adoption, surrogacy, step-parenting, or another path, each mother’s journey is typically marked by love and sacrifice.
 However, as influential as mothers can be in our lives, everyone holds a unique level of closeness with their mom.

-To understand the relationships people have with their moms, we surveyed 2,021 people across America about them.
-The findings led us to where in the country people are most and least close to their moms, as well as the reasoning behind the bond.
+To understand the relationships people have with their moms, we surveyed 2,021 people across the United States about them.
+The findings include where in the nation people are most and least close to their moms, as well as the reasoning behind the bond.

 Relationships with moms can vary greatly among people.
 While some maintain a close bond with their mothers all throughout their lives, others may not feel as close as they’d like to be.
 In fact, our respondents revealed that 48% wish they were closer to their moms than they are.